box-project/box/UPGRADE.md

 ### Backward-compatibility (BC) breaks

 - The command `info` no longer supports ZIP & TAR based PHARs
+- When using the `PhpScoper` compactor the `scoper-autoload.php` file is no longer dumped.
+Instead the whitelist statements are directly appended to the existing autoloader which avoids nay extra work for the user.

 ## From 3.0.0-alpha.0 to 3.0.0-alpha.1